ISI MMath Solutions and Discussion 2020 : PMB

 I am a little confused about Problem 3 part (a).
 It can be solved using only L-Hopital’s Rule without using continuity of second derivative.
 Is there any reason that hypothesis was included?

-You are using which can be guranteed by continuity of
+which can be guranteed by continuity of

 Please solve CMI msc math previous year paper